 After the Rhinoplasty Procedure

-You’ll have several follow-up appointments after your nose job at our Dallas area plastic surgery facility.
-Healing after rhinoplasty is patient specific, but our Dallas based cosmetic surgeons will explain to you what you can expect.
+You’ll have several follow-up appointments after your nose job at our plastic surgery facility.
+Healing after rhinoplasty is patient specific, but our cosmetic surgeons will explain to you what you can expect.
 Healing is usually a slow process and may take up to a year, although the results of your rhinoplasty will be visible after a few weeks.

-For the typical nose job patient in the Dallas vicinity, swelling lasts for months, but after a week or two is usually noticeable only to the patient and cosmetic surgeon.
+For the typical nose job patient, swelling lasts for months, but after a week or two is usually noticeable only to the patient and cosmetic surgeon.
 Most patients are up and about within days after the rhinoplasty procedure and able to return to a sedentary schedule after a week or so.
 Rhinoplasty patients should avoid activity that increases the blood pressure, such as exercise, bending, or stretching.
 Touching the nose and wearing glasses should be avoided for a time period designated by the plastic surgeon.
-Because the nose will be numb, rhinoplasty patients should wear sunscreen, especially when out in the Dallas sun, and be careful when washing the face and applying cosmetics.
+Because the nose will be numb, rhinoplasty patients should wear sunscreen, especially when out in the sun, and be careful when washing the face and applying cosmetics.

 We encourage you to browse our gallery of rhinoplasty (nose job) before and after photos so you can see what kinds of results we have been able to achieve.

 If you want a natural looking, attractive nose that people will think you were born with, contact Regional Plastic Surgery Center to discuss your rhinoplasty options.
-Conveniently located near Dallas, their cosmetic surgeons will evaluate your nose and recommend the appropriate rhinoplasty and other cosmetic surgery techniques.
+Our cosmetic surgeons will evaluate your nose and recommend the appropriate rhinoplasty and other cosmetic surgery techniques.
 You can have the appearance you’ve always wanted.

 Contact Our Practice for a Rhinoplasty Consultation

-If you would like to learn more about rhinoplasty (nose job) and you live in the greater Dallas area, you should meet with the team of cosmetic surgeons at Regional Plastic Surgery Center.
+If you would like to learn more about rhinoplasty (nose job), you should meet with the team of cosmetic surgeons at Regional Plastic Surgery Center.
 For more information on facial plastic surgery, contact our cosmetic surgery practice today!